envoyproxy/gateway/.github/PULL_REQUEST_TEMPLATE.md

 Fixes #

 <!--
-For most cases, you need to provide a brief description of the PR changes in the release notes.
+For any non-trivial changes, you need to provide a brief description of the changes in the release notes.
 Please add the description to the release-notes/current.yaml file and include this file in the PR.
 -->
 Release Notes: Yes/No